-As discussed in (a), above, the project would have no net change in dwelling units, would not result in increased land use intensity, would not change FPASP total daily traffic, and would comply with more stringent regulations related to GHG reductions than previously evaluated in the FPASP EIR/EIS.
-Therefore, operational GHG emissions under the project would not conflict with GHG reduction targets or conflict with the AB 32 Scoping Plan beyond impacts previously evaluated in the FPASP EIR/EIS.
+The project would not result in any new circumstances involving new significant impacts or substantially more severe impacts pertaining to construction-generated GHG emissions than were identified in the FPASP EIR/EIS.
+Additionally, the project would not result in increased land use intensity, would not change FPASP total daily traffic, and would comply with more stringent regulations related to GHG reductions than previously evaluated in the FPASP EIR/EIS.
+Thus, operational GHG emissions under the project would not conflict with GHG reduction targets or conflict with the AB 32 Scoping Plan beyond impacts previously evaluated in the FPASP EIR/EIS.
 Therefore, the conclusions of the EIR/EIS remain valid and approval of the project would not result in new or substantially more severe significant impacts.